|

 if the market makes several new highs but the AD fails to make new

 highs, it is a warning signal of a market about to reverse direction.
+Calculation The AD index is

 computed several different ways.
 Some computations normalize the index,